grking8/homepage/_posts/2019-02-12-python-imports-101.md

 standard library directory, you should see files like `random.py` that are part of the standard library.

-At a minimum, you should have an interpreter and the standard library preinstalled.
+At a minimum, an interpreter and the standard library should be preinstalled.

 ## Out-of-the-box imports

-If you write in a Python script or Python shell (assuming you have a `requests` directory in `/usr/lib/python3/dist-packages`)
+If you write in a Python script or Python shell, and assuming you have a `requests` directory in `/usr/lib/python3/dist-packages`

 ```python
 import random